CptMotorBeard/BeardServer/README.md

 	unsigned int            -> transmission id
 	const nlohmann::json&   -> transmission data

-This registration is static, so it can be called from any class
+This registration is static, so it can be called from any class.
+Client can be subclassed and if it is, Client::HandleTransmission should be overwritten.
+When done this way, a custom TransmissionHandler should be made.
+TransmissionHandler is a static class however, but the premise is the same for each one.
+Trying to create a templated version of TransmissionHandler resulted in a template hell.